Vibe Coding Tools Compared: Cursor vs. Lovable vs. Kiro vs. Claude Code vs. Trae (2026)

-TL;DR: „Cursor for developers, Lovable for MVPs, Claude Code for complex codebases – and most teams need more than one tool."
+TL;DR: „Cursor for developers, Lovable for MVPs, Claude Code for complex codebases, Kiro for spec-driven development – and most teams need more than one tool."

 — Till FreitagThe Vibe Coding Revolution: Which Tool Fits You?

 In 2026, vibe coding is no longer hype – it's the new standard.
 Instead of writing every line of code yourself, you describe what you need and AI generates the code.
-But the tool landscape has exploded: AI IDEs, full-stack builders, terminal agents, no-code platforms.
+But the tool landscape has exploded: over 138 tools are now on the market.
+AI IDEs, full-stack builders, terminal agents, spec-driven agents, business app builders, AI website builders, platform-native tools, agentic coding tools.

 Before we compare, an important distinction: